Ken Russell's unrealised projects: The Beethoven Secret

 In 1982, Russell came close to shooting another misbegotten script The Beethoven Secret, which was to star Anthony Hopkins as Beethoven, along with Glenda Jackson and Jodie Foster as two of the composer's muses.
 Right when the film was to begin production, financing fell apart.
 Bernard Rose, a friend of Russell's, later read the copy of H. C. Robbins Landon's biography of Beethoven that Russell had used to research his planned version.
 As a result, Rose made Immortal Beloved, which was heavily influenced by how Russell would have made The Beethoven Secret, even hiring Peter Suschitzky who shot Lisztomania to be the director of photography.

 Untitled Maria Callas biopic

 Around 1982–83, Russell developed a film about Maria Callas which was to star Sophia Loren, but the project failed to get financing.

 Cleopatra TV miniseries

 In 1984, Russell was set to write and direct a mini-series for HBO documenting the events of the production of the 1963 film Cleopatra with Elizabeth Taylor and Richard Burton, which famously almost bankrupted 20th Century Fox.
 Producer Bernie Sofronski hired film scholar Brad Geagley to serve as historical consultant on the series.
 The project never went beyond the writing stage.

+Untitled Percy Grainger biopic

+In an interview, Russell told John C. Tibbetts that he once wrote a script centering on the Australian composer Percy Grainger—who had previously featured as a character in his early film Song of Summer—but "never got the money" as with many of his past projects.